-(2) The appointed members shall serve for a term of 4 years, except that of the 5 members first appointed, the appointees of the governor shall serve a term of 1, 2, and 4 years respectively, the appointee of the governor who was nominated by the speaker of the house of representatives shall serve a term of 2 years, and the appointee of the governor who was nominated by the senate majority leader shall serve a term of 3 years.
+(3) The appointed members shall serve for a term of 4 years, except that of the 5 members first appointed, the appointees of the governor shall serve a term of 1, 2, and 4 years respectively, the appointee of the governor who was nominated by the speaker of the house of representatives shall serve a term of 2 years, and the appointee of the governor who was nominated by the senate majority leader shall serve a term of 3 years.
 Appointed members serve at the pleasure of, and may be removed by, their respective appointing official.

-(3) Members of a commission shall serve without compensation but may receive reasonable reimbursement for necessary travel and expenses incurred in the discharge of their official duties.
+(4) Members of a commission shall serve without compensation but may receive reasonable reimbursement for necessary travel and expenses incurred in the discharge of their official duties.

-(4) The state treasurer or his or her designee shall serve as chairperson of a commission.
+(5) The state treasurer or his or her designee shall serve as chairperson of a commission.

-(5) A majority of the members of the commission shall constitute a quorum of the commission for the transaction of business.
+(6) A majority of the eligible voting members of the commission shall constitute a quorum of the commission for the transaction of business.
 The commission shall meet no less than monthly and at times and places designated by the chairperson.
 Actions of the commission shall be approved by a majority of the members.

-(6) The commission shall conduct its business at public meetings in compliance with the open meetings act, 1976 PA 267, MCL 15.261 to 15.275.
+(7) The commission shall conduct its business at public meetings in compliance with the open meetings act, 1976 PA 267, MCL 15.261 to 15.275.
 However, members of the commission may attend and participate in a meeting of the commission by the use of telecommunication or other electronic equipment if their attendance and participation by the use of telecommunication or other electronic equipment is authorized by the bylaws of the commission and that meeting is otherwise conducted in compliance with the open meetings act, 1976 PA 267, MCL 15.261 to 15.275.

-(7) A writing prepared, owned, used, in the possession of, or retained by the commission in the performance of an official function is subject to the freedom of information act, 1976 PA 442, MCL 15.231 to 15.246.
+(8) A writing prepared, owned, used, in the possession of, or retained by the commission in the performance of an official function is subject to the freedom of information act, 1976 PA 442, MCL 15.231 to 15.246.

-(8) The commission shall adopt bylaws for governance of the commission, which shall, at a minimum, address the procedures for conducting meetings, including voting procedures, and the requirements of its members to attend meetings.
+(9) The commission shall adopt bylaws for governance of the commission, which shall, at a minimum, address the procedures for conducting meetings, including voting procedures, and the requirements of its members to attend meetings.
 Procedural rules required by this section are not subject to the administrative procedures act of 1969, 1969 PA 306, MCL 24.201 to 24.328.

-(9) The commission may contract for professional services, as it requires, and shall determine the qualifications it considers necessary.
+(10) The commission may contract for professional services, as it requires, and shall determine the qualifications it considers necessary.

-(10) The members of the commission and contractors or agents of the commission are subject to 1968 PA 317, MCL 15.321 to 15.330, and 1968 PA 318, MCL 15.301 to 15.310.
+(11) The members of the commission and contractors or agents of the commission are subject to 1968 PARendered Wednesday, February 28, 2018Page 3© Legislative Council, State of MichiganCourtesy of www.legislature.mi.gov

+317, MCL 15.321 to 15.330, and 1968 PA 318, MCL 15.301 to 15.310.

-(11) A member of the commission, and any person the commission contracts with, shall discharge the duties of his or her position in a nonpartisan manner, with good faith, and with that degree of diligence, care, and skill that an ordinarily prudent person would exercise under similar circumstances in a like position.
+(12) A member of the commission, and any person the commission contracts with, shall discharge the duties of his or her position in a nonpartisan manner, with good faith, and with that degree of diligence, care, and skill that an ordinarily prudent person would exercise under similar circumstances in a like position.
 The commission shall adopt an ethics policy governing the conduct of commission members and officers and employees of the commission.

-(12) Commission members shall take and subscribe to the constitutional oath of office under section 1 of article XI of the state constitution of 1963.
+(13) Commission members shall take and subscribe to the constitutional oath of office under section 1 of article XI of the state constitution of 1963.
 The oath shall be filed with the secretary of state.